U.S. releases hundreds of detained immigrants over budget concerns

-WASHINGTON (Reuters) - A government agency has released hundreds of illegal immigrants from detention due to budget uncertainties, as the “sequestration” budget cuts begin to bite.
+WASHINGTON, Feb 26 (Reuters) - A U.S. government agency has released hundreds of illegal immigrants from detention due to budget uncertainties, as the “sequestration” budget cuts begin to bite.

 Immigration and Customs Enforcement, which has facilities that can detain up to 34,000 people around the country, released “several hundred” people while their deportation cases proceed, ICE spokeswoman Gillian Christensen said.